-Self-powered adventures in Lapland
+Self-powered adventures in Lapland and beyond

 Writing and photography by Mark Roberts